lorentzforces/blue-prints-notes/geography.md

 - Corarica comes immediately after Verra
 - Eraja does not have timing clues, but puddles and ponds are mentioned
 - Fenn Aries is last
+- Nuance is after Corarica and Mora Jai (and may be last before Fenn Aries)